roeegro/SwimFix/README.md

         - 18 keypoint body keypoint estimation based on the OpenPose library.
     - **Performance evaluation** of the swimmer
     - **Visualization** of the swimmer's keypoints and angles in each frame
-    - **User Tests** including manual video annotation
+    - **User Model Testing** including manual video annotation and Expected vs
-- **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the pool's track and faces the swimmers as he swims towards it)
+- **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the pool's track and faces the swimmer as he swims towards it)
 - **Output**:
 	- Keypoints display (PNG, JPG, MP4 and saving (CSV)
 	- Graphs of the keypoints' coordinates in each frame of the video.